CMC时空档案

 Macau Handover to China

-Portugal transferred sovereignty over Macau to the PRC after 442 years of Portuguese administration, completing the return of former European colonies on Chinese soil under the "one country, two systems" framework.
+Portugal transferred sovereignty over Macau to the People's Republic of China on 20 December 1999, after more than 440 years of Portuguese administration; Macau was established as a Special Administrative Region of the PRC under the "one country, two systems" framework.

 diplomatic